Who is The Masked Singer? Spoilers, theories and clues revealed

 “I once provided the voice of a children’s cartoon character,” he revealed.

-Theories: The panel advised Nigel Havers, Idris Elba, Reggie Yates and Chiwetel Ejiofor.
+Theories: The panel steered Nigel Havers, Idris Elba, Reggie Yates and Chiwetel Ejiofor.

-Viewers at dwelling thought Chameleon could possibly be Alexander Armstrong, Chris Eubank, Justin Hawkins from The Darkness or Will Mellor.
+Viewers at residence thought Chameleon could possibly be Alexander Armstrong, Chris Eubank, Justin Hawkins from The Darkness or Will Mellor.

 Who’s Hedgehog?